kirei/catt/README.md

 - http://technet.microsoft.com/en-us/library/cc751157.aspx

-Root certificate metadata is fetched using **fetch-microsoft-authroot.sh**.
-Actual root certificates fetched using **fetch-microsoft-certs.sh**.
+Root certificate metadata is fetched using **fetch-microsoft-authroot.sh**, producing a JSON file called **authroot.json**.
+Actual root certificates fetched using the contents of the JSON file by **fetch-microsoft-certs.sh**.
+EV OIDs are not yet extracted.

 A snapshot of trusted root certificates can also be found in **xfiles/microsoft-2012-12.xlsx**.